 As the parent(s)/guardian(s) of the student named above, we have reviewed the Orlando Science Schools Student & Parent Handbook and the Family Contract with our child.
 We understand and agree to all its contents.
-We commit to supporting Orlando Science Schools by volunteering, maintaining regular communication with teachers, and fostering a positive educational environment at home through supervision and guidance on homework and school-related projects.
-We recognize the importance of our role in our child's education and will strive to meet these commitments.
+We commit to supporting Orlando Science Schools by

+supervision and guidance on homework and school-related projects.
+We recogni will strive to meet these commitments.
+5

+Parent/Guardian Signature

-Parent/Guardian Signature / Date:/// Parent/Guardian Signature / Date://
+Parent/Guardian Signature / Date:/

 STUDENT

-I have carefully reviewed and agree to comply with the policies, procedures, and expectations outlined in the Orlando Science Schools Student & Parent Handbook and Orange County Public Schools' Student Code of Conduct.
-I fully understand the Code of Conduct, Discipline Plan, and the Family Contract, and I pledge to uphold their principles.
-I know that violating these agreements may result in my expulsion.
+I have carefully reviewed and agree to comply with the policies, procedures, and of Student & Parent Handbook and Orange County Public Schools' Student Code of Discipline Plan, and the Family Contract, and I pledge to uphold their principles.
+I expulsion.
+Conduct.
+I fully understand the Code of Conduct,